jsadsad/aA_Classwork/W4D5/notes.md

 # Asymptotes

-An asymptote of a curse is a line such that the distance between the curve and the line approaches zero as the input size grows to infinity.
+An asymptote of a curve is a line such that the distance between the curve and the line approaches zero as the input size grows to infinity.

 # Examples